zahid397/CovenantGuard/README.md

-🛡️ CovenantGuard AI
+🛡️ CovenantGuard AI — Hackathon Prototype

-> Real-time covenant monitoring and risk prioritization for loan portfolios.
+> Real-time covenant monitoring and risk prioritization for loan portfolio

 🚀 Elevator Pitch

 CovenantGuard AI automates loan covenant monitoring for banks and lenders.

-Instead of manually reviewing long financial documents and spreadsheets, the system provides a risk-first dashboard that instantly highlights covenant breaches such as Debt-to-Equity, Interest Coverage, and Liquidity ratios.
+Instead of manually reviewing long financial documents and spreadsheet-based covenant checks, the system provides a risk-first dashboard that instantly highlights covenant breaches such as:

+Debt-to-Equity

+Interest Coverage

+Liquidity ratios

+The goal is early risk visibility, not after-the-fact reporting.

 🛑 The Problem

+Loan covenant monitoring today is still largely manual and reactive.

+⏱️ Manual Overload
-⏱️ Manual Overload: Covenant checks are spreadsheet-heavy and time-consuming
+Covenant checks are spreadsheet-heavy, repetitive, and time-consuming

+🚨 Late Detection
-🚨 Late Detection: Breaches are often identified weeks too late
+Breaches are often identified weeks too late

+❌ Human Error
-❌ Human Error: Missed breaches increase default risk and regulatory exposure
+Missed breaches increase default risk and regulatory exposure

 💡 The Solution